openvm-org/openvm/book/src/writing-apps/write-program.md

 *TODO*: point to CLI installation instructions

-First we need to build the program targetting OpenVM runtime, and that requires some configuration.
-Put the following in `app_config.toml`:
+First we need to build the program targeting the OpenVM runtime, and that requires some configuration.
+Put the following in `openvm.toml`:
 ```toml
 [app_fri_params]
 log_blowup = 2